Kimmy Repond: 2022–23 season: International senior debut and European bronze

 Repond competed at her first senior Swiss Figure Skating Championships in mid-December.
 With reigning national champion Alexia Paganini absent, Repond was heavily favored to win the title.
 However, she got back on the ice just two weeks before nationals and placed third in the short program and first in the free skate to narrowly finish in second place behind Livia Kaiser.
 Repond was later named to the Swiss team for the 2023 European Championships alongside Kaiser.

 At the European Championships, held in Espoo in late January, Repond placed third in the short program despite a quarter call on her triple Lutz jump, behind Georgian segment leader Anastasiia Gubanova and pre-event favourite Loena Hendrickx of Belgium.
 She noted that having "been dreaming about going" to the European championships, she had "tried not to have any expectations," which mean that "third place is a really big thing for me, and I am really happy."
 She was second in the free skate after Hendrickx fell twice, remaining third overall by a margin of only 0.97 points and winning the bronze medal.
 Her placement marked the first podium finish for a Swiss women's singles skater at the European Championships since Sarah Meier won the title in 2011.

 Repond was next assigned to the 2023 World Junior Championships in Calgary, where she aimed to finish in the top eight and thereby qualify a Swiss berth at the 2024 Winter Youth Olympics.
 Tenth in the short program with underrotation calls on her jumps, she rallied in the free skate and rose to seventh overall.
+Repond ultimately finished eighth at her first senior World Championships.